gipi/uCloud/README.md

 Maybe could be interesting to split a **blob** into fixed size block and save the metadata as another tree, i.e., each file is encrypted, splitted into a certain number of blocks that are saved with the hash of its content and a tree file containing the ordered list of this blocks is generated.
+Probably this splitting is overkilling.

 Also to take into account possible use of salting: prefix each encrypted block with a n-bits salt (probably is automatically handled by a sane crupto-library).